 GOOGLE AD GRANTS MODIFICATIONS

 In 2016, over Labor Day weekend, Google discontinued their “Grants Pro” program, which provided $40K/mo in Ad Grants to qualified nonprofits.
-(In brief, nonprofits needed to prove they were using the $10K/mo ad grants appropriately, over time, to be eligible for the $40K/mo).
+(In brief, nonprofits needed to prove they were using the $10K/mo ad grants appropriately, over time, to be eligible for the $40K/mo.
+Hence, most nonprofits were never eligible for Grants Pro anyway).

 “Testing” your advertising represents nothing less than the difference between success and failure with Google Ad Grants.